ogrim/ogrim-emacs/README.md

 # OGRIM-EMACS

+FRIENDSHIP ENDED WITH WINDOWS

+NOW ARCH LINUX IS MY BEST FRIEND

+THANK YOU FOR YOUR ATTENTION TO THIS MATTER

-Just some notes from myself after slapping things around for Win11 and Emacs 29.1
+~~Just some notes from myself after slapping things around for Win11 and Emacs 29.1+~~

-Make sure Emacs bin folder is on the PATH.
+~~Make sure Emacs bin folder is on the PATH.~~

-Go to `shell:startup` and stick `StartEmacsServer.bat` there to startup the Emacs server automatically.
+~~Go to `shell:startup` and stick `StartEmacsServer.bat` there to startup the Emacs server automatically.~~

-Stick `emacs.bat` on the PATH and use that to open one frame only.
+~~Stick `emacs.bat` on the PATH and use that to open one frame only.
 Calling `emacs.bat` directly will open my work.org (old approach stopped working, so needed to pass a file).
-Passing any other parameter will open that instead, making it easy to open files in Emacs from the console.
+Passing any other parameter will open that instead, making it easy to open files in Emacs from the console.~~

-Remember to install fonts: `all-the-icons-install-fonts` and `nerd-icons-install-fonts`.
+~~Remember to install fonts: `all-the-icons-install-fonts` and `nerd-icons-install-fonts`.~~